jshook/testclient/README.md

 ## a Cassandra/CQL test client

-This client was built in order to test loading time series data in bulk.
-It may end up doing more than that when it grows up, but right now it is still "finding" itself.
+This client was originally built in order to test loading time series data in bulk.
+It may end up doing more than that when it grows up, but right now it is still a fledgeling.
 Read more for details of how it works.

-This repo will be opened after it passes the 1.0 milestone under an APL license.

-This repo will very likely change as well.
-If you have private access to it, I will maintain some tags to mark the state of the repo before making any significant detours.
-However, I do plan to change the client for the better in the future.
-Please don't assume it to be stable if you are tracking the master branch.

 ### Requirements

+To just use the client as it is, simply download the jar and run it with JVM version 7 or newer.
 This test client is released as an executable jar.
-You simply need a java runtime version 7 or newer.
-See the releases to download the jar directly.
+See the project releases to download the jar directly.

+If you intend to use this source code as a starting point for running a dedicated test, then you might need to install maven first.

 ### Command Line

 To see the options supported, simply

-    java -jar testclient.jar -help
+    java -jar cqltestclient.jar -help

 The basics have been included here as well: